How to Safely Use Your Credit Card Online

 When you shop with your credit card online, it's important that you only go to websites you trust.
-Avoid clicking on email links, particularly in unsolicited emails, because these links could take you to a fake website that's set up for the sole purpose of stealing your credit card information.
-Instead, go directly to the real website by typing the URL in your internet browser.
+Avoid clicking on email links, particularly in unsolicited emails, because these links could take you to a phony website created for the sole purpose of stealing consumer's credit card information.
+You can be sure you're at the correct website by typing the URL in your internet browser.

-Public computers and networks are less secure so there's a greater chance that your credit card information can be stolen when you use it to make purchases on a public computer.
-These computers could have a keylogger software that will capture all your keystrokes, including your login information and credit card number.
+Public computers and networks are less secure than your personal compute rand home wifi.
+There's a greater chance that your credit card information can be stolen when you enter your payment details on a public computer.
+These computers could have spyware software installed to capture all your keystrokes, including your login information and credit card number.

 You're not safe just because you're using your own computer on a public wifi.
 Hackers have access to the same wifi signal and can intercept information while it's being transmitted.
 That means no online ordering while you're using the wifi at your local coffee shop.

 If you're using your credit card online at a store you're not familiar with, check the Better Business Bureau or other consumer reports before entering your credit card information.
-Don't use your credit card at any website that has a poor customer service record with the Better Business Bureau.
+Avoid using your credit card at any website that has a poor customer service record with the Better Business Bureau.

 Credit cards offer more protection against fraudulent charges than debit cards.
 With credit cards, your maximum liability for fraudulent charges is $50.
 However, with debit card fraud, you could be liable for up to $500.